VladimirStanovov/CarND-Path-Planning-Project/README.md

 2. For each vehicle in the sensor fusion array:
 3. Compare the vehicle's d position with current lane
 4. If the vehicle is in the same lane:
-5. Check its s position, and if it is in front, adjust desired speed to its velocity.
+5. Check its s position in the future, and if it is in front, adjust desired speed to its velocity.

 The desired velocity was updated with the following equaion: desired_vel = (1-dist_coeff) * max_speed + dist_coeff * front_speed.
 This allows gradual change of desired velocity between the max speed and the speed of the vehicle in front.